rajfal/rajfal.github.io/_posts/2018-01-14-importing-CSV-data-into-Docker-Neo4j-container.md

 1. as a local laptop install
 2. as a Docker container

-* prepare MySQL data exports
+* prepare MySQL data exports/
 - use bash to format and inspect files and add file header row
 + create a Cypher import file, \*.cql
 - use neo4-shell utility to import data